redirwin/GPTCustomControls/README.md

 ## Current Functionalities

-- Pressing the Enter key within a form element, such as a text area or text input, will insert a new line.
+- Pressing the Enter key within the chat area will insert a new line, overriding the default behavior of submitting the message.
-- Using Ctrl+Enter (or Cmd+Enter on a Mac) within a form element will submit the form.
+- Using Ctrl+Enter (or Cmd+Enter on a Mac) within a form element will submit the message.

 ## Installation